gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 protocol, in a sublayer between the SCTP common header handling and the SCTP chunk handling.
-Once an SCTP packet has been received and the SCTP common header has been used to identify the SCTP association, the DTLS chunk is sent to the DTLS protection operator that will return the SCTP payload containing the unprotected SCTP chunks, those chunks will then be handled according to their SCTP protocol specifications. {{sctp-DTLS-chunk-layering}} illustrates the DTLS
+Once an SCTP packet has been received and the SCTP common header has been used to identify the SCTP association, the DTLS chunk is sent to the DTLS Protection Operator that will return the SCTP payload containing the unprotected SCTP chunks, those chunks will then be handled according to their SCTP protocol specifications. {{sctp-DTLS-chunk-layering}} illustrates the DTLS